-Similarly, the mind and the soul throw up symptoms of distress when something isn’t quite right.
+Similarly, the mind and the soul will bring up symptoms of distress when something isn’t quite right.
 This shows up in a number of ways, such as stress, anxiety, anguish, or a feeling of emptiness.

 Sometimes these feelings are so overwhelming that we turn to temporary solutions or addictions to fill the void e.g. Netflix, Food, Drugs, Shopping.